Rotterdam: Origin background makeup

 In the Netherlands, Rotterdam has the highest percentage of residents with a recent migration background from non-industrialised nations.
 They form a large part of Rotterdam's multi-ethnic and multicultural diversity.
 52.9% of the population have at least one parent born outside the country.
 There are 80,000 Muslims, constituting 13% of the population in 2010.
-The former mayor of Rotterdam, Ahmed Aboutaleb (2009-2024), is of Moroccan descent and is a practicing Muslim.
+The former mayor of Rotterdam, Ahmed Aboutaleb (2009–2024), is of Moroccan descent and is a practicing Muslim.
 The city is home to the largest Dutch Antillean community in the Netherlands.
-The city also has its own China Town at the West-Kruiskade, close to Rotterdam Centraal.
+The city also has its own Chinatown at the West-Kruiskade, close to Rotterdam Centraal.